 By our general theory, it follows that the invariant factors of are and .
 We can now conclude that the minimal polynomial of is , the characteristic polynomial of is , and the rational canonical form of is

 Moreover, if we keep track of the row operations used to diagonalize the matrix , we can also compute a change-of-basis matrix such that is the rational canonical form matrix above.
-For a quick rundown on his this computation looks, first look at the row operations we used to compute the Smith Normal Form for , and then write down the corresponding column operations as describe above.
+For a quick rundown on his this computation looks, first look at the row operations we used to compute the Smith normal form for , and then write down the corresponding column operations as describe above.
 Starting from the identity matrix , we perform the following column operations:

 This sequence of column operations will yield the matrix